 The various seminars and sessions that are being held under the Skill India Mission is really helpful for workers.
-The counselling and guidance that is provided free of cost is quite useful for young job seekers.
-Apart from the counselling and guidance, the training for relevant skills is also provided at nominal costs at authorised government Skill Centres.
+The counseling and guidance that is provided free of cost is quite useful for young job seekers.
+Apart from the counseling and guidance, the training for relevant skills is also provided at nominal costs at authorized government Skill Centres.
 Many of these Skill Centres also provide placement and job opportunities.

 The Apprenticeship programs being run also allow skilled professionals to take on apprentices and earn extra while also providing mentoring to the youth.